-Cynthia Greenwood is an author and performing arts critic based in Houston.
+Cynthia Greenwood is an independent scholar and performing arts critic based in Houston.
 Author of The Complete Idiot's Guide to Shakespeare's Plays, she has written in-depth arts reports, profiles, and reviews for such publications as The New York Times, Playbill, San Francisco Chronicle, Seattle Post-Intelligencer, Houston Chronicle, Houston Press, Dallas Morning News, Dallas Observer, Andante, Opera Cues, San Antonio Express-News, Fort Worth Star-Telegram, Cite, a quarterly architecture and design journal, and ArtsHouston, among others.
 A contributor to PlayShakespeare.com and the Houston Chronicle, she writes about theatre, books, opera, and stagecraft.

 Ms. Greenwood is especially attracted to the lives and struggles of performing and visual artists.
 In her report Where Angels Fear to Tread (Houston Press, 2000), she investigated an East Texas community’s hostile reaction to a staging of Tony Kushner’s Angels in America, produced by Raymond Caldwell, Kilgore College drama director and artistic director of the renowned Texas Shakespeare Festival.
 Ms. Greenwood is co-author of a brief biography of classical singer Roberta Dodd Crawford (Handbook of Texas online).
 She has profiled French photographer Robert Doisneau for a forthcoming monograph, the quirky Charles Dellschau, cellist Desmond Hoebig and the Houston Symphony Bad Boys of Cello, and the zany Art Guys, among others.